Aleksandrs001/PHP-Crypto-Trading-Platform/README.md

 ## Description
-This platform allows users to buy and sell various cryptocurrencies with real-time pricing information and actual market data provided by the coinmarketcap API.
+This platform allows users to buy and sell various cryptocurrencies with real-time pricing information and actual market data provided by the API.
 The website is designed using Tailwind CSS and features user profiles and the ability to transfer cryptocurrencies between accounts.
 The project is built using PHP and utilizes Twig templates and PHP-DI for a secure and efficient user experience.
 The goal of this project was to study how to provide a convenient and user-friendly platform for trading cryptocurrencies and set up the required backend PHP code